sagebind/blog/articles/2014-05-22-using-sass-in-php-projects.md

 +++
-title = "Using Sass in PHP Projects" author = "Stephen Coakley" date = "2014-05-22 America/Chicago"
-category = "php"
+title = "Using Sass in PHP Projects" author = "Stephen Coakley" date = "2014-05-22" category = "php"
 +++

 If you have been paying attention to developments in the web development community recently, you probably know what CSS preprocessors are.
 If not, I would encourage you to check them out and play around with them.
-I understand they aren’t for everyone (it does require a more complex workflow), but in general it can help you keep your CSS cleaner and more modular.
+I understand they aren't for everyone (it does require a more complex workflow), but in general it can help you keep your CSS cleaner and more modular.
 Check out [this awesome post](http://www.vanseodesign.com/css/css-preprocessors) by [Steven Bradley](http://www.vanseodesign.com) for a gentle introduction to CSS preprocessing.

 There are several preprocessors in use out there, but I generally prefer [Sass](http://sass-lang.com) because of its extensive mixin and inheritance capabilities.
-I stick with the newer SCSS syntax as it’s compatible with existing CSS stylesheets and feels more familiar to me to write.
-I’ve been using Sass for only a few months, but I already can’t imagine writing styles without it.
+I stick with the newer SCSS syntax as it's compatible with existing CSS stylesheets and feels more familiar to me to write.
+I've been using Sass for only a few months, but I already can't imagine writing styles without it.

-The problem with using Sass is that it doesn’t integrate nicely with PHP-based projects.
+The problem with using Sass is that it doesn't integrate nicely with PHP-based projects.
 Sass is written in Ruby, so everyone on the team must have Ruby installed on their development machines and then the Sass gem installed.
-It isn’t a huge hassle, but it falls outside the project workflow.
-[LESS](http://lesscss.org) and [Stylus](http://learnboost.github.io/stylus/) don’t fare much better, as they both run on [Node.js](http://nodejs.org) (even though Node.js is awesome).
+It isn't a huge hassle, but it falls outside the project workflow.
+[LESS](http://lesscss.org) and [Stylus](http://learnboost.github.io/stylus/) don't fare much better, as they both run on [Node.js](http://nodejs.org) (even though Node.js is awesome).

 In order to improve the Sass workflow, I sought a better solution and I ran across [scssphp](http://leafo.net/scssphp/). scssphp is SCSS compiler written in PHP by [Leaf Forcoran](http://twitter.com/moonscript).
 This was exactly what I was looking for, so I downloaded it and tested it out.
 To test it, I used the command-line tool to try and compile my SCSS code for my website.
 I was pleased to see that the resulting CSS file was almost identical to the CSS file compiled by the official compiler; the only differences were minor whitespace/formatting issues that were slightly less compressed than the latter.
 After playing with scssphp for a few days, I decided to switch my website over to it.
 The change was actually painless; let me show you how to do it.

 ## Installing scssphp with Composer ##

 First we need to download the library into our project.
 You can download scssphp from its website, but we are interested in its package on [Packagist](http://packagist.org).
-It should be no secret that I’m a big advocate of [Composer](http://getcomposer.org).
+It should be no secret that I'm a big advocate of [Composer](http://getcomposer.org).
 I believe that it is one of the biggest changes in the community that will serve to PHP's advance into the future as a language.
 But that's for another blog post.

 Anyway, let's get started with scssphp.
 First add `leafo/scssphp` as a dependency to your project's `composer.json` file: